Leoonixtech/Naranja/README.md

 ## ✨ Features

 * **Clean & Modern Interface:** Say goodbye to cluttered menus.
 Naranja features a minimalist, grid-based layout designed with consistency and fluid transitions in mind.
 * **Intuitive Games Tab:** Organize your systems and titles effortlessly.
-Browse through consoles like PlayStation Portable, Nintendo Wii, and more with high-quality box art and intuitive categorization.
+Browse through consoles with high-quality box art and intuitive categorization.
 * **Dynamic Recents Tab:** Jump right back into the action.
 The Recents dashboard showcases your most recently played games, tracking your playtime and progression metrics at a glance.
-* **Media Playback Support:** Enjoy a media-centric experience inspired by classic systems like the PSP.
-Manage and enjoy your media files directly within the frontend.
+* **Media Playback Support:** Enjoy a media-centric experience inspired by classic systems like XMB in the PSP. enjoy your media files directly within the frontend.
 * **Social Connectivity (Coming later):** Connect with your friends.
-Features on the roadmap include customizable profiles (avatars, bio, pronouns), friends lists showing live statuses (e.g., *"Playing Mario Kart Wii"*), and shared play activity.
+Features on the roadmap include customizable profiles, friends lists showing live statuses and shared play activity.

 ## 🚀 Getting Started